 A warning before we start

 Slow down before you rush off to download anything called “Fortnite” from the Google Play Store.
-Epic Games has not released Fortnite: Battle Royale on the Google Play Store, so you won’t find it there.
-That’s important to note because it means no app on the Play Store is going to be the official Fortnite app — no matter how loudly it says it is.
+Epic Games did not release Fortnite: Battle Royale on the Google Play Store, so you won’t find it there.
+That’s important to note because it means any app on the Play Store is not the official Fortnite app — no matter how loudly it says it is.

 Which Android devices are able to play Fortnite: Battle Royale?

 Android is an exceptionally large church, so there’s no definitive and complete list of phones and tablets that will be able to run Fortnite with no problems.
-However, Epic recommends that these Android phones will be able to run Fortnite:
+Epic did state that pretty much any Android device running Android OS 8.0 or higher, with at least 4GB of RAM, and a GPU along the lines of an Adreno 530 or higher, Mali-G71 MP20, Mali-G72 MP12 or higher.
+If you’re looking for better graphics and performance Epic recommends that these Android phones can run Fortnite at 60 frames per second:

 Still not sure if your phone is capable of running the game?
-As a general rule of thumb, flagship phones from the last couple of years should have no problems, while you’re on dodgier ground with midrange and budget phones.
-If you’re running Android 8.0 Oreo and have 3GB of RAM then you’re probably safe to try installing it.
+As a general rule of thumb, flagship phones from the last couple of years should have no problems, while you’re on dodgier ground with mid-range and budget phones.
+If you’re running Android 8.0 Oreo and have 4GB of RAM, then you’re probably safe to try installing it.

 How to download Fortnite: Battle Royale on an eligible Samsung phone

-The first time you open the app you’ll be asked to grant it permission to access your storage.
+The first time you open the app, you’ll be asked to grant it permission to access your storage.
 There’s nothing nefarious here; it needs access to be able to download the game.
-Once granted, tap the big yellow Install button and let the initial files finish installing.
+After you grant the necessary permissions, tap the big yellow Install button and let the initial files finish installing.

 How to get Fortnite: Battle Royale on another Android device

-Because there’s no direct deal with most other Android device manufacturers, you won’t be able to download Fortnite directly from a game launcher as you would with a Samsung device.
+Because there’s no direct deal with most other Android device manufacturers, you won’t be able to download Fortnite directly from any other device store as you would with a Samsung device.
 However, it’s still easy to get Fortnite installed.

-After that, you can either tap Open at the end of the installation process, or open the Fortnite Installer app from your app drawer or home screen.
-Like the process for Samsung phones, you’ll be asked to confirm Storage permissions for the installation, so feel free to tap Allow when prompted.
+After that, you can either tap Open at the end of the installation process or open the Epic Games app from your app drawer or home screen.
+Like the process for Samsung phones, you’ll need to find Fortnite in the Epic Games app and then install it.
+You may be asked to confirm Storage permissions for the installation, so feel free to tap Allow when prompted.
 You may also need to give the app permission to install the Fortnite game, so if prompted by a system message, hit Settings, then tick the box for Allow from this source.
 Then hit the back button and hit Install.